wwarthen/RomWBW/Source/Doc/UserGuide.md

 You can add slices to the Combo Disk Images simply by tacking slices onto the end.
-For example, if you want to add a slice containing the Fortran compilerto the end of the combo image, you could use one of the following command lines depending on your operating
+For example, if you want to add a slice containing the Fortran compiler to the end of the combo image, you could use one of the following command lines depending on your operating
 system: